Summer 2023 COVID-19 Update

 Masking

 Masking is not required, though anyone is welcome to wear a mask.
-The University will continue to provide free masks until May 8 or existing supplies are depleted.
-Masks are available at the URPD Communication Center, currently located in the parking lot of the University Forest Apartments.
 Masks may be ordered by University departments in the same manner as they order other supplies.

 Vaccines

-The University will no longer require COVID-19 vaccines but encourages members of our campus community to get vaccinated consistent with public health guidance.
-Members of the community are no longer required to report their vaccination status to the University.
-The University intends to offer COVID-19 and seasonal flu vaccine clinics to students, faculty, and staff periodically.
+The University does not require COVID-19 vaccines but encourages members of our campus community to get vaccinated consistent with public health guidance.
+COVID-19 and flu vaccines are now available at many local pharmacies and healthcare providers.